pierre-cm/galbe/docs/context.md

 # Context

-An instance of the context object is created when a new request is initiated and carrieds out along durring all the request lifecycle.
+An instance of the context object is created when a new request is initiated and carried out along during all the request lifecycle.
 See the [Lifecycle](https://galbe.dev/documentation/lifecycle) section to get more details.

-Its purpose is to carrie all the relevent information about the request and to allow sharing informations between each step of the request lifecycle.
+Its purpose is to carry all the relevant information about the request and to allow sharing information between each step of the request lifecycle.

 ## Definition